AUSTRALIAN IMMIGRATION NEWS

 Several industry bodies have criticised that the current Australian visa policy for being inconsistent because citizens of some countries have to face greater scrutiny than others.
 The Australian student visa policy has received an overhaul following a meeting between Australian Immigration Minister Chris Bowen and industry key bodies 2 days ago.

 If you are interested in Australian Visas, contact Migration Expert for information and advice on which visa is best suited to you.
-You can also try our visa eligibility assessment to see if you are eligible to apply for a visa to Australia.
+You can also try our Visa Assessment to see if you are eligible to apply for a visa to Australia.

 Hanna Eliasson | Migration Expert Australia